sandrawing/cs107-FinalProject/docs/milestone1.md

        ```python
        vec = np.array([1,1]) # Value to be evaluate at

-       # Create an AD forward mode object with vector, number of inputs and number of putputs
+       # Create an AD forward mode object with vector, number of inputs and number of outputs
        x = ad.forward_mode(vec, 2, 2)

        f = ad.sin(2 * x) # function to be evaluate, i.e. f(x,y) = [sin(2x), sin(2y)]